updated September 16, 2020

 I’ve Got My Carne De Extranjeria, What’s Next?

-This means taking a driving course for around S/600, taking a physical exam, taking a psychological exam as well as a written test and finally the practical driving test.
-Beware that the entire driving part of the test is set to change in February 2021
+This means taking a driving course for around S/600, taking a physical and psychological exam for a combined total of about S/180 as well as a written test and finally the practical driving test.
+Beware that the entire driving part of the test is set to change in February 2021 and hopefully so will driving in Peru.

 I Have My Documents And Am Ready To Go, What’s Next?